OudomMunint/Benchmark/README.md

 # Debugging
 - Set a breakpoint anywhere.
-- Run the program in `Debug` mode.
+- Run the program in `Debug` mode with debugger attached.
+- Smaller datasets and iterations are used when debugger is attached.
 - Use option `6` to start debugging.
 - Select the benchmark you want to debug.
 - The program will pause at the breakpoint.